rsyncOSX/RsyncOSXdocs/content/post/nextrelease.md

 description = "What is in next release of RsyncOSX?" lastmod = "2020-06-30"
 +++
-Version 6.3.5 of RsyncOSX
+Version 6.3.5 of RsyncOSX, release 30 June 2020.
+The following are enhancements in this release of RsyncOSX.

 ## SSH part

 Others changes to the ssh part is only supporting rsa based creation of ssh keypair.
-The user can of course create a new key and just tell RsyncOSX where the new key is.
+The user can create a new key outside of RsyncOSX and just tell RsyncOSX where the new key is.
+The info about SSH keypath and identityfile must be [set in userconfig](/post/userconfiguration/).

 ![](/images/RsyncOSX/master/nextversion/globalssh.png)